sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 Regarding displaying columns and displaying top rows etc. For dropping columns, I used the drop() command.

 # Homework 2 - Extra Credit
+### JSON file reading:
-The reading JSON part, I followed Professor Bianco's instruction, obtained the link from SODA API for the JSON file then used the pandas JSON reading function to structure the datafram.
+The reading JSON part, I followed Professor Bianco's instruction, obtained the link from SODA API for the JSON file then used the pandas JSON reading function to structure the dataframe for the DSNY data.

+### Ploting numerical information against date:
+##### Tonnage data plotting
-The plotting date against another number part, I sticked to the tonnage data and displayed the monthly recycled paper weight.
+The plotting date against another number part, I sticked to the tonnage data because it included dates (Year/Month).
+I plotted the monthly recycled paper weight per community against month.

+##### Watershed data plotting
+2. I also picked up another dataset, "Watershed Water Quality Data" to practice the functions.
+Data can be accessed here: https://data.cityofnewyork.us/Environment/Watershed-Water-Quality-Data/y43c-5n92/data

+In this part, I repeated the procedures above but for dropping columns, I followed professor's instructions to select the two needed columns instead of dropping others.

+I plotted the Turbidity collected at 8AM (on different sites) against the date of collection.

 # Homework 2 - Part 3
 For this part, I used the try and except statements twice: